 The best crypto for trading in India is one that combines global liquidity with smooth local execution.
 This means the token should have strong depth on the exchange you use, tight spreads during active hours, and low slippage.
 For most Indian traders, highly liquid large caps are more practical than obscure or newly launched tokens.

-No cryptocurrency can be reliably identified as a 1000x opportunity in advance.
+No crypto can be reliably identified as a 1000x opportunity in advance.
 Claims of guaranteed exponential returns are usually marketing narratives rather than tradable reality.
 Day trading focuses on capturing small, repeatable moves with controlled risk, not on finding lottery style outcomes.

 Crypto markets are open 24×7, but that does not mean you should trade all the time.
 Most intraday traders define fixed sessions and avoid low activity hours to reduce mistakes and fatigue.
 Consistency comes from trading selective windows, not constant screen time.